cosmicjs/cosmic-next-todo/README.md

 [[View Live Demo](https://cosmic-next-todo.vercel.app/)]

-A ToDo app example that demontrates how to use Next.js, React, and Cosmic to create a ToDo app that interacts with the Cosmic CMS API using the [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk).
+A ToDo app example that demontrates how to use Cosmic create, read, update, and delete methods using the [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk) and React Server Actions.

 ## Features